CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/pybgpstream.md

 <br>

-We  use a dictionary to associate a list of origin ASns to each prefix observed in the RIB dump.
+We  use a dictionary to associate a list of origin ASns with each prefix observed in the RIB dump.

 <br>